 4.7.2.
-The time control for each game is: 90 minutes for the first 40 moves, followed by 30 minutes for the rest of the game with an increment of 30 seconds per move starting from move 1.
+The time control for each standard game is: 90 minutes for the first 40 moves, followed by 30 minutes for the rest of the game with an increment of 30 seconds per move starting from move 1.

-4.7.3.
-In case if a player arrives at the chessboard with a delay of up to 15 minutes from the actual start of the game, he/she should be charged of five hundred (500) US dollars deducted from his/her prize money.
+4. 7.
+3. In case if a player arrives at the chessboard with a delay of up to 15 minutes from the actual start of the game, she should be charged of three hundred (300) US dollars deducted from her prize money.
 In case of delay of more than 15 minutes, the player loses the game (without financial penalty).